-You may think buying a succulent potting soil or cactus soil mix at your local garden center is the best way to get the right soil for planting succulents.
+You may think buying a cactus or succulent potting mix at your local garden center is the best way to get the right succulent soil for planting.

-It certainly is the easiest and if you just have a few succulent plants to pot, this is probably true.
+It certainly is the easiest and if you just have a few succulents to pot, this is probably true.

 However, if you’re like most succulent lovers, you’ll soon be rooting:

 … and others requiring the need for larger amounts of soil designed for succulents.